Freshwater Weekly Fishing Report Week of August 20, 2025

 Nasworthy

-FAIR.
-Water slightly stained; 79 degrees.
-1.03 feet below pool.
-The bass bite has been good flipping soft plastics around reed bases in 1-3 feet of water.
-The spawn is ending and bass are staying in the shallows as the water temperature rises to the 80s.
+GOOD.
+Water slightly stained; 87 degrees; 1.03 feet below pool.
+The largemouth bass bite has been good flipping soft plastics around reed bases in 1-3 feet of water.
+The bass are staying in the shallows but seeking the shadiest places possible around reeds.
+Don't be afraid to flip back into the thickest cover you can find.
 The key is to cover water until you find a good stretch that holds multiple bass.
-Focus on holes in the reed banks where bass will set up on their beds.
-Watch for balls of bass fry because a fry guarder will be close by.
 Crappie were fair around main lake boat docks on chartreuse jigs and catfish were fair on cut bait and stink bait around river channel bends.
-Report provided by the Angelo State Fishing Team.
+Report by Riley Hindes, Angelo State Fishing Team.

 Navarro Mills